-Having a comfortable grip is essential to using a cane or crutch.
-For crutches this is dictated by the type of crutch you have.
-Forearm crutches will be necessary if you also have an arm cast, whereas underarm or cuffed crutches will be best for strictly lower body injuries.
+Having a comfortable grip is essential to using a cane or crutch effectively.
+For crutches this is dictated by the type you have.
+Forearm crutches will be necessary if you have an arm cast, whereas underarm or cuffed crutches will be best for strictly lower body injuries.

 For walking sticks and canes it’s all down to the handle.
 If you have a strong grip that is mostly unaffected by pain then a standard handle with curved section for you’re the ball of your hand will be comfortable.
 These can be solid wood, plastic or rubber coated.
 However, if you have arthritis or other grip related difficulties then a specialised arthritis cane handle can reduce discomfort.